sgmurphy/wordpress-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * New: (PRO) Now compatible with WooCommerce custom attribute mapping for the brands (product) in the product sync.

 = 4.7.1 - 13/04/2022 =
-*  New: (PRO) Product sync feature now compatible with various Brand plugins like Perfect Brands for WooCommerce, YITH WooCommerce Brands️ and WooCommerce Brands.
+*  New: (PRO) Product sync feature now compatible with various Brand plugins like Perfect Brands for WooCommerce, YITH WooCommerce Brandsï¸ and WooCommerce Brands.

 = 4.7.0 - 05/04/2022 =
 *  New: Facebook Pixel Conversion Tracking for major ecommerce events like Page view, Add to Cart, Initiate checkout, Purchase, View Content and Search events.
-*  New: Compatible with Multi Currency plugins like "WOOCS", "CURCY – Multi-Currency for WooCommerce" and "WBW Currency Switcher for WooCommerce"
+*  New: Compatible with Multi Currency plugins like "WOOCS", "CURCY â€“ Multi-Currency for WooCommerce" and "WBW Currency Switcher for WooCommerce"

 = 4.6.9 - 21/03/2022 =
 * Fix: - Site verification issue for some users.